YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.1.5.4
+ * Added a new macro:
+  - `Update PC Traits to v14`: Allows the GM to select one or more PCs from a previous version and replace their Advantages, Disadvantages, Abilities and Limitations with their official v14 versions

 ## Version 6.1.5.3
  * Fixed stability being taken into account in dice rolls for the actions 'Disadvantages', 'Keep Control' and 'See Through Illusion', including when combined with wounds